-The Alternative Route to Teaching Block Grant (ARBG) provides funding for preparation programs, districts, and candidate scholarships to support alternative route programs engaging “grow your own” teacher strategies to address district need.
-See below for information on the current round of the Alternative Route Block Grant (ARBG), such as the grant timeline, informational videos, and application materials.
+The Alternative Route to Teaching Block Grant (ARBG) provides funding for preparation programs, districts, and candidate scholarships to support Alternative Route programs engaging “grow your own” teacher strategies to address district need.
+See below for information on the current round of the ARBG, such as the grant timeline, informational videos, and application materials.
 Additionally, links to archived materials from past rounds of the grant can be found here.

 Bilingual Educators Initiative

 The Recruiting Washington Teachers – Bilingual Educators Initiative (RWT – BEI) pilot project is aimed at recruiting, preparing, and mentoring bilingual high school students, in order to prepare them to become future bilingual teachers and counselors in the state of Washington.
 This page contains information on the grant.